Does My Entire HVAC System Require An Upgrade If It Uses R-22 Refrigerant?

-Banning R22 And The Implications For Connecticut Homeowners
+The R22 Phaseout And The Implications For Connecticut Homeowners

-If your system uses the soon-to-be obsolete R22 refrigerant, then you will soon be in a position where you won’t be able to purchase the coolant just a few months from now.
+If your system uses the obsolete R22 refrigerant, then you will soon be in a position where you will have to pay exorbitant prices for r22 refrigerant due to dwindling supplies.
 Refrigerant recharges are necessary when there’s a leak in the AC.
-So, should your unit need to be topped off, you’ll only be able to do it until the end of 2019, and at incredibly high r22 refrigerant prices.
-Come January 2020, you won’t have any other choice than to have the system replaced or retrofitted.
+So, should your unit need to be topped off, you’ll be able to do it at incredibly high r22 refrigerant prices.

 It should be noted that older AC units that still run will be far less efficient than they were in the past.
 So, they’ll use much more energy to cool the space, meaning you’ll pay more in utility bills.
 Eventually, the system will not perform well and will end up failing to thoroughly cool the home or business.

 Financially speaking, R22 will continue to cost more due to the law of supply and demand.
 There will still be owners trying to put off the replacement, and they’ll order a recharge.
 However, no matter how long consumers try to put it off, there is a ban, and no more R22 will ever be made or imported.
 Many manufacturers are currently trying to sell off their remaining R22 coolant to create new, legal products.
 Although it may seem bleak for consumers of old air conditioning units, it’s not entirely true.
 There are available perks and tax breaks for consumers who choose to replace older cooling equipment with environmentally-friendly units.
 Be sure to talk to the HVAC experts at Wilcox Energy to find out more information.